-How to DJ with Apple Music?A guide to DJ software for Apple Music
+How to DJ with APple Music

 Loving Apple Music and want to use it to turn your hand at DJing?
 We don’t blame you, which is why we’ve put together everything you need to know about DJing with one of the fastest growing streaming platforms out there.

 We’ll cover everything from compatible hardware and what DJ apps work with Apple Music, to the legal implications you need to know about.

 We’ll also go in depth so you can get a feel for just how reliable it’s going to be before you decide to sign up.
 Then you’ll have everything you need to add Apple Music to a DJ setup.

 Now that we’ve covered the intro, let’s get started on the interesting stuff.